 The U.S. had experienced a dramatic power shift in the workplace.
 It was a long, slow recovery, but the job market has turned a corner, presenting job seekers with multiple employment options.
-The month of May saw 5.66 million job openings across a range of industries, and the U.S. unemployment rate is below 5%.
-And with a return to the prerecession quit rate, it’s clear that employees are taking advantage of their options.
+The month of February saw 7.1 million job openings across a range of industries, and the U.S. unemployment rate is 4.5% according to the U.S. Department of Labor Bureau of Labor Statistics.
+It’s clear that employees are taking advantage of their options.

 A strong job market is great news for employees and job seekers, but it isn’t so good for employers that must compete for new talent as they struggle to retain top performers.
-In a new study by Future Workplace and Kronos, 87% of employers said that improving retention is a critical priority for their organization.
+In a PayScale 2019 Compensation Best Practices study, 66 percent of all organizations agree or strongly agree that retention is a growing concern (up from 59 percent last year).

 In today’s economy, employers that fail to attract and retain talent will ultimately lose, and employers with poor retention rates will find themselves spending more time and money recruiting and training new employees than focusing on growing their business.
 Finding a solution (or solutions) is critical to long-term success.